darylturner/ktsim/README.md

 | `ceaseless`  | Reroll all misses sharing the most frequent missed value |
 | `relentless` | Reroll all misses                                        |

-### Special rules interaction

-Punishing, rending, and severe are applied in that order after rerolls.
-Severe only fires when there are no criticals, so it cannot trigger punishing or rending.
-Accurate dice are retained before rolls/rerolls and cannot be altered by weapon effects.

 ## Output

 ### `--output hits` (default)